Zaneham/Wu/README.md

 ZH: This program is still in active development and will be worked on.
 I am currently working on:

-- ARM assembler for Mac support
+- ARM assembler
 - RISC-V support
 - Python currently exists as a proof-of-concept.
 Over time this will be moved to cython and other critical loops will be ported into C
 - constant ongoing testing
+- additional model-agnostic capabilites

   If there are any requests or questions please feel free to leave an Issue.